 📊 The EwA reports are a testimony of a journey documenting the natural history of urban biodiversity and phenology while advancing the global data and open science practices.
 As our community of citizen scientists and expert collaborators grows, we become stronger and ever more committed to building upon our accomplishments.

 Tag: Vernal pools

 🐸 This season, we’ve seen a lot of posts showing salamander egg masses displaced from their original anchor spots, pics of lifted masses, and of flipped logs showing red-backed salamanders.
-It’s fun to be on the lookout for them, isn’t it?
-Caring Herping is as critical as ever for our frogs and salamanders.
-40 % […]
+It’s fun to be on the lookout for them, but this comes with the responsability to disturb those as little as possible.
+Caring Herping is […]